KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 Model dialogs are a special form of **layout** fields.
 It allows a form designer to define an interface with the key intention of grabbing users' attention to something important.

-Typically dialogs are used for to create alerts for example a user confirmation or to help users make a final decision in a process.
+Typically dialogs are used to create alerts, for example a user confirmation or to help users make a final decision in a process.

 ***How to use a model dialog***